 “Why homework should be banned” 🙂

 Old clip of my youngest child making a VERY strong case why homework should be banned.
-Her father and I are sold!
+Her father and I are convinced!

 For four good ideas for a child who refuses to do conventional homework, pop over here: